Traumatic brain injury definition and injury types infographic

 How we investigate traumatic brain injury cases

-• The at-fault party’s cell phone records and electronic data when distraction is a factor
+• The at-fault party’s cell phone records when distraction is in play

-• Your complete medical records, including emergency department notes, CT and MRI imaging, and follow-up neurological evaluations
+• Complete medical records, including CT and MRI imaging

 Oklahoma City brain injury attorney reviewing case file and medical imaging